Tensional twist-folding of sheets into multilayered scrolled yarns: Results

-Using noninvasive 3D x-ray tomography, we reconstruct the central 80\% of a twisted Poly-Vinyl Siloxane (PVS) sheet and calculate its mean curvature $H$ (Fig.~2a and Methods in the supplementary materials), and note high-curvature regions along wrinkle antinodes which develop above the onset of transverse instability.
-To recognize the spatial distribution of the curvature as the sheet wraps around itself, we mapped $H$ to a rectangular domain (Fig.~2b to e).
-The wrinkles are observed to be aligned with the applied tension when $\theta = 90^\circ$ consistent with linear perturbation analysis~\cite{Chopin2015}.
+We first discuss in more detail the morphologies of the sheet, obtained with noninvasive 3D x-ray tomography, beyond incipient wrinkling until self-contact.
+In Fig.~\ref{fig:geom}A, we reconstruct the central 80\% of a twisted poly-vinyl siloxane (PVS) sheet, and render the surface with its mean curvature $H$ (see Supplementary Materials 6: Curvature calculation).
+High-curvature regions along wrinkle antinodes develop above the onset of transverse instability.
+To recognize the spatial distribution of the curvature as the sheet wraps around itself, we map $H$ to a rectangular domain with axes $(s,\,x)$, the curvilinear and longitudinal coordinates, respectively (Fig.~(\ref{fig:geom}B), Fig.~S2 and Fig.~S5A).
+The wrinkles are observed to be initially aligned with the applied tension when $\theta = 90^\circ$ consistent with linear perturbation analysis~\cite{Chopin2015}.
 With increasing twist, $H$ is increasingly localized along folds with essentially flat regions in between, and the folds rotate away from the tensional axis till they meet near the clamped edges.

-We calculate the bending energy density $w_b = B/2 \ ( H^2 + 2(1-\nu)K)$, where $B = Y \ t^3/[12(1-\nu^2)]$ is the bending stiffness, $\nu$ the Poisson ratio, $K$ the Gaussian curvature, and $Y$ the Young's modulus.
-Plotting $w_b$ across the sheet at mid-distance between the clamps, we observe that sharp peaks grow with $\theta$ showing that the bending energy increasingly localizes along the folds (Fig.~2f).
-Because the number of the peaks is unchanged as twist is increased, we postulate that the number of folds $n$ are set by twice the ratio of $W$ and $\lambda_p$.
-Accordingly, we plot the observed $n$ versus the predicted $n = 2W/\lambda_p$ (Fig.~2g), and observe good agreement.
+We calculate the bending energy density $w_b = B/2 \ ( H^2 + 2(1-\nu)K)$, where $B = E \ t^3/[12(1-\nu^2)]$ is the bending stiffness, $\nu$ the Poisson ratio, $K$ the Gaussian curvature, and $E$ the Young's modulus.
+Plotting $w_b$ across the sheet at mid-distance between the clamps, we observe sharp peaks grow with $\theta$ showing that the bending energy increasingly localizes along the folds (Fig.~\ref{fig:geom}C).
+Since the number of peaks is unchanged as twist is increased, we presume that the number of folds $n$ are set by twice the ratio of $W$ and $\lambda_p$.
+Using sheets with various Young's modulus and aspect ratios, we plot the measured number of folds versus $2W/\lambda_p$ in Fig.~\ref{fig:geom}D. The data collapses onto a line with slope 1, supporting our presumption that the primary instability determines the main features of the shape transformation far above the perturbative wrinkling regime.

+To characterize the transformation with twist, we consider the projected length $D$ onto the $y$-axis of the mid-crossection located mid-way between the two clamps as sketched in Fig.~\ref{fig:model}A. Introducing a dimensionless compaction parameter $\chi = D/W$, we plot the measured $\chi$ as a function of $\theta$ in Fig.~\ref{fig:model}B. We find that $\chi = 1$ as the sheet deforms into a helicoid with diameter $W$, and then starts to decrease for $\theta > \theta_p$ as the sheet undergoes a transverse instability and begins to fold.
+In the limit of a very thin sheet, i.e. $t \rightarrow 0$, we expect $n \propto W/\lambda_p \rightarrow \infty$, since $\lambda_p \propto \sqrt{t} \rightarrow 0$, and thus $\chi \propto n t/W \rightarrow 0$ as the sheet folds to the point $(x,y,z)=(0,0,0)$.
+But for finite $t$, one may expect $\chi$ to decrease and plateau at a finite value as a result of competition between the fold-induced compression resistance, and a stretched-induced compression that determines $\lambda_p$~\cite{Chopin2015,Kudrolli2018}.